Planning procedures and performance

 - are limited to three minutes

 - must be limited to planning issues

 - must relate directly to the application under consideration.

-- when someone speaks in objection, the applicant or their representative can also speak.
+When someone speaks in objection, the applicant or their representative can also speak.

-If you have commented on an application and wish to address the Committee please contact Development Control.
-If we know at which meeting the application could be considered we will give you a date of the meeting, although this might change.
+If you have commented on an application and expressed a wish to address the Committee please contact Development Control.
+If we know at which meeting the application could be considered we will give you the date of the meeting, although this might change.
 We cannot accept a request to speak later than 5pm on the Monday before the meeting.
 This is because of the requirement to notify the applicant so they can then choose if they wish to reply to any objections.

 Please note that written representations will not be accepted after 5pm on the Monday before the Committee meeting takes place, and that the use of electronic devices for presentation purposes is not allowed.
 The meetings are open meetings, therefore even if you do not wish to speak at the meeting, you are welcome to view proceedings from the public gallery.

 A Planning Permission could include conditions requiring the applicant/agent to submit further details for approval by us.
 This must be done by submitting a Discharge of Conditions application.
 There is a fee for this application.

 All development must be done in accordance with the approved plans and any conditions attached to the permission.
 It is the developer’s responsibility to let us know if amendments to the approved plans are necessary.
 A Planning Officer will be able to advise whether the changes need to be formally approved by submitting a further full planning application or whether we can deal with them by an application for a non-material amendment.